skt-t1-byungi/rsup-mqtt/README.md

 Disconnect the connection.

 ### Client#reconnect():Promise
-Connect again using the same options as connect(). supports async/await.
+Connect again using the same options. supports async/await.

 ---